 The networks were busy tripping over themselves trying to point out all the numerous “firsts” during today’s Presidential Inauguration.
 [But they missed]: he’s the first U.S. president to walk down a bike lane during his Inauguration.

 NYC has suffered greatly post superstorm Sandy.
 While we still have a long ways to go, people are starting to go back to work and venture out of their homes.

+For nine months now, Philadelphia’s awesome new public space “The Porch” has been flying under the nation’s livable streets radar.
 Installed next to 30th Street Station as part of a larger PennDOT undertaking, the project reclaimed asphalt from cars and devoted it to people.
 The Porch provides a great place to meet up, and it shows what American cities can …

 For many who have heard of Medellín, Colombia, the name brings to mind the drug-related violence of the 1980s and 1990s, when it was often described as the most dangerous city in the world.
 Over the last decade, Medellín has worked hard to change its image.
 The local government is investing in education and social programs, and the city recognizes …